TillF/SDI-logger/README.md

   4 flashes: no data from sensor

+  flicker (0.033 s):
-  flicker (0.03 s): reading from sensor
+  1 s burst: reading from sensor
+  2 x 0.5 s bursts: going to sleep

 ![Example](doc/wiring_shield.JPG)
 An Arduino Uno equipped with a Snootlab Shield.
 Pin D2 has been connected to a wire soldered to SQW on the shield.
 The blue LED of the shield in the lower right (actually a power LED) has been re-configured to serve as the message LED: The left side of the adjacent resistor was soldered off the shield and instead connected to the wire leading to D3.